workalendar/workalendar/contributing.md

 pip install tox
 ```

-With the `WesternCalendar` base class you have at least one holiday as a bonus: the New year's day, which is commonly a holiday.
+With the `WesternCalendar` base class you have at least one holiday as a bonus: the New Year's day, which is almost a worldwide holiday.

 #### Add fixed days